Employment law developments in the UK: 2015 and 2016

 As regional governments continue to implement their own take on particular policies, the Scottish and Northern Ireland situation may differ from that in England and Wales.
 CIPD members can see our factsheet on the key employment law differences between Northern Ireland and Great Britain.
 See also the Useful contacts section below for more links.

-The implications of EU Referendum vote for Brexit
+The implications of EU Referendum vote

 The EU Referendum held on 23 June 2016 to decide whether the UK should remain in or leave the EU, was won by the Leave campaign.